Please also see the following pages for more detailed information.

 Grandparents, aunts, uncles, cousins, in addition first degree relatives.

-Retinoblastoma affecting more than one member of the same family, caused by the same RB1 mutation.
+Retinoblastoma affecting more than one member of the same family, caused by the same RB1 pathogenic variant.

 First Degree Relatives